 The Race to Respond

-The Race to Respond is a fundraising challenge for the Construction sector.
+The Race to Respond: a fundraising challenge for the Construction sector.

 Get wet, get muddy and get the feel for what it takes to respond to a humanitarian emergency.